dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-exchange-ews-client/get-messages-from-a-shared-mailbox/_index.md

 ---
-title: Get Messages from a Shared Mailbox
+title: Retrieve Emails from a Shared Mailbox Using C# and EWS API
-ArticleTitle: Get Messages from a Shared Mailbox
+ArticleTitle: Access and List Emails from a Shared Mailbox with Exchange Web Services (EWS)
 type: docs
-weight: 160
+weight: 140
-url: /net/get-messages-from-a-shared-mailbox/
+url: /net/retrieve-email-messages-from-shared-mailbox-using-ews-api/
 ---